dreadflopp/dreadsskyrimbuild/content/Mod Installation/Gameplay.md

 ### Adamant - A Perk Overhaul
 {{% button href="https://www.nexusmods.com/skyrimspecialedition/mods/30191" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}

-Install the main file and the optional *Adamant Addons - Shrines and Amulets*.
+Install the main file and the optionals files *Adamant Addons - Shrines and Amulets* and *Adamant - Plus Ten Smithing*.

 If this mod is updated midgame from 3.x to 4.x, use [Ish's Respec Mod](https://www.nexusmods.com/skyrimspecialedition/mods/1960) to reclaim your perk points before updating.
 Ish's Respec Mod adds a potion to vendors that can be added to your inventory using the console.
 Use the [help](https://skyrimcommands.com/command/help) command in the console to find the item id for the potion, *Draught of Fate Unwound*.
 Use the [additem](https://skyrimcommands.com/command/additem) command to add the potion to your inventory.